Fall Foliage for Leaf Peeping

 Did you see leaves?

-Unfortunately, we went a bit early, we went the weekend of October 14, 2016, but what can you do when Ally and I work full-time jobs and have conflicting schedules?
+Unfortunately, we went a bit early for peak season, we went the weekend of October 14, 2016, but what can you do when sis and I work full-time jobs and have conflicting schedules?
 The train ride it self-was gorgeous, and we were able to see some fall leaves on the trip once we reached Canada.
+I would take this trip again in a heartbeat.
+As long as there are seats on the train, and the glass dome is on the train, there is no reason to not take this wonderful train ride!

 Have you ever traveled to see something unique or special?
 My latest trip was when I saw the solar eclipse.